melvinraju/MacPi_Mirror/README.md

 4. Open a terminal on the Mac and navigate to the location of the `screen_capture.py` script.
-5. Run the folowing script - Replace `raspberrypi` with the name of your pi.:
+5. Adjust the following script with the configuration guide below and run in terminal:
    ```bash
    python3 screen_capture.py --host raspberrypi  --top 120 --left 1480 --width 242 --height 242 --target-width 240 --target-height 240 --framerate 100 --quality 100 --rotation 0
    ```